• Skip to primary navigation

 Jump to Recipe Print Recipe

 This is an incredibly easy gluten-free Mashed Potato Pizza Crust that will suit almost anybody with allergies.
 Yes, you can make pizza out of a potato pizza base!
-It has a slight, cheesy and nutty flavor and a crispy edge that bakes up beautiful and golden!
+It is vegan, oil-free, and has a slight, cheesy and nutty flavor and a crispy edge that bakes up beautiful and golden!

 POTATO PIZZA CRUST